deomorxsy/kjx-headless/README.md

 This proof-of-concept monorepo gathers concepts from several constrained systems to create a *NIX Distro, Linux-based.
 Composed by Busybox/LFS, it applies CI/CD for infrastructure automation.
 Aimed to explore the performance of virtualized environments.

-Check the [Gitlab mirror]() for an example using Jenkins instead of Github Actions.u
+Check the [Gitlab mirror]() for an example using Jenkins instead of Github Actions.

 eBPF envp vs argp, sec, kprobe